smhurf/lewagon_challenges/07-Best-Practices/05/01-Communicate/README.md

 ***Revenue***

 As we have detailed previously, Olist charges sellers with various fees.
-For simplicity, we will assume that Olist takes 20% of the `booking_value` of sellers and charge 80 BRL by month per seller.
+For simplicity, we will assume that Olist takes a **10% cut** on the product price of each order delivered and charge **80 BRL by month** per seller.

-👉 Note: The `booking_value` is defined as the sum of product `price`.
-It excludes `freight_value`.
+👉 Note: The product `price` excludes any `freight_value`

 ***Cost***

 On the long term, bad customer experience has business implications: low repeat rate, immediate customer support cost, refund or non favorable word of mouth.

-We will assume that we have an estimate measure of the monetary cost (in Brazilian Real) for each review:
+We will assume that we have an estimate measure of the monetary cost for each bad review:

 review_score|cost (BRL)
 ---|---
-1|100
+1|300
-2|50
+2|200
-3|40
+3|500
 4|0
 5|0